-“The extension of the 2008 Farm Bill will have no immediate impact on retail milk or dairy product prices," says SVP Christopher Galen of the National Milk Producers Federation.
+“The extension of the 2008 Farm Bill will have no immediate impact on retail milk or dairy product prices,” Galen told SN.

 The 2008 Farm Bill’s price support section was set to expire Dec.
 31, and the consumer media had warned that if Congress didn’t take some action — either extend the 2008 Farm Bill or pass a new Farm Bill — automatic reversion to the 1949 dairy support program could push the retail price of a gallon of milk as high as $8.